-Any discrepancy encountered by the student or faculty in the written accommodation plan should be brought to the Director of Disability Services for review and action.
+Any discrepancy encountered by the student or faculty in the written accommodation plan should be brought to Disability Services for review and action.
 Student progress may be reviewed as to their ability to perform safely and appropriately in a clinical situation.
 Students will be advised in writing of concerns regarding clinical performance.